CodersLab-CZ/workshop/3] guessing game 2/README.md

-## GUESSING GAME
+## Number guessing game 2

-Symple console application LOTTO simulator.
+A simple console application that guesses a player's number in the range of 1-1000.

 # Lauched application

-Use the "cd" command to navigate to the "2] loto" folder and enter the command:
+Use the "cd" command to navigate to the "3] guessing game 2" folder and enter the command:

 for LINUX
     python3 main.py